twitham1/kjv-bible-lyric-files/README.md

 NOTE:	No .lrc at all but rather a scripture reading mode for Emacs

-# Optional Yearly Reading Plan

-The header line of each .lrc file assigns a date which will read the whole bible cover to cover in a year.
-Of course this can be simply ignored when not reading by this plan.
-If used, this schedule aims for minimum range and standard deviation of the reading syllables per day.
-See yearplan.png for a graphical view of this reading plan.

 # EMACS

 If you use emacs, copy site-lisp/kjv-mode.el to any directory on your